spuder/spuder.github.io/_posts/2015-08-11-chef-datacenter-pattern.markdown

 ---

-Every configuration management tool has the concept of config hierchy.
+Every configuration management tool has the concept of config hierarchy.
 Puppet has Hiera, ansible has groups

 I recently moved from a company that used puppet to a windows shop who was green fielding with chef.
 Chef is really growing on me, but there is one design pattern that it does not handle well.
 "Datacenters"

-With puppet, if you have multiple datacenters and each needs its own config, you simply create a hiera hierchy and put your variables in the appropriate level.
+With puppet, if you have multiple datacenters and each needs its own config, you simply create a hiera hierarchy and put your variables in the appropriate level.

 Chef has a different data model.
 As of chef 12, there are [15 different levels of precedence for attributes.](https://docs.chef.io/attributes.html) The main hierarchy looking like the following: